Teichlab/celltypist/README.md

   `with_mean`: when the training data is a sparse matrix, setting `with_mean = False` will preserve sparsity by skipping the step of subtraction by the mean during scaling, and thus lower the RAM usage at the cost of a suboptimal model.

   `n_jobs`: Number of CPUs used.
 This argument is not applicable to mini-batch training.

+  `use_GPU`: GPU acceleration by using logistic regression from [cuml](https://docs.rapids.ai/api/cuml/stable).
+You need to install RAPIDS and cuml first.
+This argument is ignored if SGD learning is enabled.
   </details>

 + <details>